GoogleCloudPlatform/emblem/docs/auth-design.md

 All operations on application data are performed by the API, and the API is where decisions on whether or not to perform requested operations, or how to perform them, are made.
-For this to happen, the API needs to know who the actual user requesting operations is.
+For this to happen the API needs to know who the actual user requesting operations is.
 Our design has chosen for the API to *not* accept the website's assertion of the user's identity.
-This creates a smaller secure zone, and also allows other applications, or helper applications, to use the API as well.
+This creates a smaller secure zone and also allows other applications, or helper applications, to use the API as well.

 API requests are made via secure HTTP requests, and are authenticated, if they